Features of the sixth edition include:

 When I titled this book “Internet Law: Cases and Problems,” I meant it.
 Most sections of the book have one or more problems applying the material from the cases to real-life situations.
 Are you ready to outwit a child pornographer, lobby Congress, draft a website’s terms of service, catch a hacker, and help a company recover from a disastrous bug?
 By the time you finish this casebook, you will be.

 Internet law doesn’t sit still for a moment.
 Neither does this casebook.
-In it, you’ll find ripped-from-the-headlines coverage of ongoing controversies, including the Copyright Alert system, extradition, network neutrality, and the use of Facebook evidence in court.
+In it, you’ll find ripped-from-the-headlines coverage of ongoing controversies, including the right to be forgotten, revenge porn, copyright trolls, Bitcoin, the NSA, and network neutrality.
 If it’s not in Internet Law: Cases and Problems, it hasn’t happened yet.

 Each section in the casebook examines a small set of closely related issues: for example, how courts have applied the Fourth and Fifth Amendments to computers, or the successes and failures of the different legal theories used to assert trademark rights over domain names.
 Each chapter pulls together a set of related sections to examine a single area of law (e.g. privacy or copyright) in appropriate depth.
 Each section and chapter follows a natural progression from foundations to applications.
 Five running themes — code is law, governmental control, private power, generativity, and online equality — tie the book together, emphasizing what these topics have in common.

-Learning to be a good lawyer is hard.
+Learning Internet law is hard.
 It doesn’t need to be unnecessarily hard.
-In assembling this casebook, wherever possible I picked cases that confront commonly recurring issues, whose reasoning is clear and straighforward, and whose holdings have been followed by other courts.
+In assembling this casebook, wherever possible I picked cases that confront commonly recurring issues, whose reasoning is clear and straightforward, and whose holdings have been followed by other courts.
 Next, I edited the cases ruthlessly to take out everything but the good bits, and followed them with clear questions to direct attention to the most important issues they raise.
 Then I wrote introductory primers on topics like how computers and the Internet work, the basics of the First Amendment, and the history of telecommunications regulation.
 The book doesn’t throw students into the deep end, but it does help them get there quickly on their own.

 Studying Internet law can and should be fun.
 Most of the cases feature highly memorable facts.
 You’ll meet rogue graduate students, copyright scofflaws, spammers, scammers, and entrepreneurs of all shapes and sizes.
 Many of the questions draw on your personal experiences with the Internet (and see if you can spot all of the cultural references in the names in the problems).
 Throughout the book, I’ve done my best to make the tone engaging and accessible, even when discussing technical subjects.